BJJKO Grading Criteria

 5th Dan (Godan) Masters Grade

-A minimum of 5 years after 4th Dan (Yondan).
+A minimum of 5 years from passing 4th Dan (Yondan).

 A minimum age of 30 years.